moble/PostNewtonian.jl/docs/src/code_structure.md

    variables used in articles providing the PN expressions in the code itself.

-   Because they are defined solely in terms of fundamental variables, which can be computed from an `AbstractAbstractPNSystem` alone, these are all written as functions of such an object — such as `M(pnsystem)`, `χ⃗ₐ(pnsystem)`, and `n̂(pnsystem)`.
+   Because they are defined solely in terms of fundamental variables, which can be computed from an `PNSystem` alone, these are all written as functions of such an object — such as `M(pnsystem)`, `χ⃗ₐ(pnsystem)`, and `n̂(pnsystem)`.